-In due time, cat owners will be required to microchip their pets similarly to dog owners.
-This good practice increases the chances of reuniting with your pet when it is lost or stolen, proves ownership and aims to curb abandonment by promoting accountability of pet owners to their pets.
+In due time, cat owners will be required to microchip their pets.
+This good practice increases the chances of reuniting with your pet if it is lost or stolen, proves ownership and aims to curb abandonment by promoting accountability of pet owners to their pets.
 Microchipping is one of the ownership conditions for the cat ownership pilot currently underway in Chong Pang estate.

 You can register with Pet Call.
 There is a fee.You can also provide your microchip details to the Agri-Food & Veterinary Authority, which is a good idea as lost pets may end up there.
 To register with AVA, email Matilda_TAN@ava.gov.sg with your name, NRIC or FIN no, address, contact number and details of your cat - breed, age, colour sex (neutered).

 Anyone attempting to sell kittens under the guise of an adoption should be reported to email@example.com immediately.
 Scams have been attempted through this board previously and resulted in criminal prosecution.